 When you visit or leave our Services (including some plugins and our cookies or similar technology on the sites of others), we receive the URL of both the site you came from and the one you go to and the time of your visit.
 We also get information about your network and device (e.g. IP address, proxy server, operating system, web browser and add-ons, device identifier and features, cookie IDs and/or ISP or your mobile carrier).
 If you use our Services from a mobile device, that device will send us data about your location based on your phone settings.
 We will ask you to opt-in before we use GPS or other tools to identify your precise location.

 We collect information about you when you send or receive connection requests or engage with other users on our Services.
 For example, if you get a Vibl connection request, we track whether you have acted on it and will send you reminders.

 1.7 Workplace and School Provided Information

 Others buying our Services for your use, such as your employer or your school, provide us with personal data about you and your eligibility to use the Services that they purchase for use by their workers, students or alumni.
-For example, we will get contact information for “Company Page” administrators and for authorizing users of our premium Services, such as our performance tracking, sales or advertisement products.
+For example, we will get contact information for “Enterprise Dashboard” administrators and for authorizing users of our PRO Services, such as our performance tracking, sales or media products.

 How we use your personal data will depend on which Services you use and how you use those Services.
 We use the data that we have about you to provide and personalize our Services so that our Services can be more relevant and useful to you and others.

-Our Services help you connect with others, find and be found for work and business opportunities, stay informed and be more productive.
+Our Services help you connect with others, find and be found for professional opportunities, stay informed and be more productive.